kkensuke/myjb/_sources/programming/jb.md

 (jb short for jupyter-book)

 ## Publish
-First, make a repository named `test-book` on GitHub website without initializing.
+First, we make a repository named `test-book` on GitHub website without initializing.
-Second, execute the commands below on your local computer
+Second, we execute the commands below on your local computer
 ```zsh
 echo "# test-book" >> README.md
 git init